schixor88/native-android-example/README.md

 Email Service is responsible to send email
 User Repository is responsible to save user

-User Registration Service creates object of email service and user repo inside it This is not dependency injection

-This is not a good practice, even though it works

-In st1/manual-di this is fixed with di
+User Registration is changed to accept objects as injection This is manual DI

+User Repo and Email Service are created and passed as parameters

+The following points are made possible with DI

+- Unit Testing
+- Single Responsibility
+- Lifetime of objects
+- Extensible